EarthGman/nix-library/readme.md

 ------------------------------------------------------------------------

-Repo for packages and functions that are too niche for or waiting to be merged into Nixpkgs.
+Personal repo for packages and functions that are too niche for or waiting to be merged into Nixpkgs.

 # How to consume